Alabama woman with rare double uterus gives birth to two children

 DORA, Ala.
 (AP) — An Alabama woman with two uteri and two cervixes has given birth to two babies after carrying one of them in each uterus.

-Kelsey Hatcher of Dora, about 28 miles (45.06 kilometers) northwest of Birmingham, gave birth to two girls on Wednesday and Thursday after a combined 20 hours of labor.
+Kelsey Hatcher of Dora, about 28 miles northwest of Birmingham, gave birth to two girls on Wednesday and Thursday after a combined 20 hours of labor.

 Hatcher was diagnosed with a double uterus, also called uterus didelphys, when she was 17.
 The rare congenital condition occurs in 0.3% of women, according to a report published by the University of Alabama at Birmingham.
 There is an “estimated one-in-a-million chance” of carrying a baby in both uteri, also known as a dicavitary pregnancy, the report says.